maxsargentdev/terraform-provider-gitea/docs/resources/team_repository.md

 page_title: "Resource gitea_team_repository - gitea"
 subcategory: ""
 description: |-
-  Manages a team repository association in Gitea.
+  Manages a team repository association in Gitea, assigning a repository to a team.
 ---

 # gitea_team_repository (Resource)

-Manages a team repository association in Gitea.
+Manages a team repository association in Gitea, assigning a repository to a team.

 ~> **Warning:** Do not use this resource if the team has `includes_all_repositories = true`.
 When a team includes all repositories, Gitea automatically grants access to all repositories in the organization, making explicit repository associations unnecessary and potentially confusing.
 Set `includes_all_repositories = false` on the team to manage repository access explicitly using this resource.